adaltas/node-masson/core/openldap_server/install.coffee.md

       @call header: "ACLs", handler: (options) ->
         # We used: http://itdavid.blogspot.fr/2012/05/howto-centos-62-kerberos-kdc-with.html
         # But this is also interesting: http://web.mit.edu/kerberos/krb5-current/doc/admin/conf_ldap.html
+        # says that a user with the group id and user id of 0 (root), matched using EXTERNAL SASL on localhost
         @ldap_acl
           header: 'Global Rules'
           suffix: openldap_server.suffix